ClockWorkTeddy/Billing1/README.md

 # Billing1
 Hello!
+This is a gRPC cervice, that does some operation with virtual coins(emission, sending).
 Script is in Services/Script.sh file.

 Result is in file Result.txt.